-This IE shall be included if the AMF has determined per APN/DNN which PGW-C+SMF is selected for EPS interworking.
+This IE shall be included if the AMF has determined per APN/DNN which PGW-C+SMF is selected for EPS interworking with N26 and the AMF supports EPS interworking of non-3GPP access.
 For each APN/DNN, only one PGW-C+SMF shall be selected by the AMF for EPS interworking.